Find the shortest path in a grid in XNA

 • Begin at the start tile and set its path length to zero.

-• If the sibling hasn’t been handled yet, set its path length to the current length + 1.
+• If a sibling hasn’t been handled yet, set its path length to the current length + 1.

-• If the sibling has already been handled, override the its path length if the new length is shorter.
+• If a sibling has been handled, override its path length if the new length is shorter.

-• When no tile can be improved, start at the end tile and find the shortest path to the start tile.
+• When no tile can be improved, do the same operations for the end tile back to the start.

-I call these two processes spreading (a tile spreads its path’s length to its siblings) and tracing (trace the shortest path found while spreading).
+I call these two processes spreading (tiles spread the path length to siblings) and tracing (trace the shortest path found while spreading).

 Step 1: Spreading